scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 - **In progress**<br>If the user has started but not completed the task yet
 - **Completed**<br>If the user has completed the task

-The total number of tasks and how many tasks have been completed so far should be summarised in content above the task list
+The total number of tasks and how many tasks have been completed so far should be summarised in content above the task list.

 A link to the first incomplete task provides a quick way for users to continue their transaction.

 When a task cannot yet be completed an explanation should be included to support the status label.

 ### Related tasks